vain0x/milone-lang/docs/internals/plans.md

 - By deeply cloning objects that need allocation, outside of region eventually runs into out of memory.
     - free copies manually? (`let x = __inRegion f in doSomething x; free x`)
     - prevent copies from escaping and free them at the end of scope? (`let x: inref<T> = __inRegion f in doSomething x`)

+### Linear Types

+Memory that can't be put on a region are considered general resource.

+## Resource Management

+General resource is manged using linear types.